See Ted Talk Video Below: "How Playing an Instrument Benefits Your Brain"

 1st Lesson Free!

 Quick and easy Online Registration available.
 Reserve your lesson day and time, choose instrument, see rates and more.
 Call/text Sue Lewis at 503-268-2404 Email

-- Private and group lessons for violin, viola, cello, bass and piano
+- Private and group lessons for violin, viola, cello, piano

 - Classical, jazz, fiddle, rock, tango, sacred, Celtic, folk, Mid East